Traditional perimeter defenses can no longer protect a modern, hybrid landscape where threats often bypass the gates and move undetected from within.

 Many organizations with flat networks are vulnerable.
 Once inside, attackers can move across the network with little resistance.

-During this “dwell time,” attackers explore your network, escalate their privileges, and search for your most valuable data.
+During this time, attackers explore your network, escalate their privileges, and search for your most valuable data.

 A flat network spreads viruses like an open-plan office, while segmentation contains them like quarantine rooms.